-We wish to extend our heartfelt thanks to the following people and organizations who sponsored our fourth annual Walk for Hope on September 24, 2016.
+We wish to extend our heartfelt thanks to the following people and organizations who sponsored our fifth annual Walk for Hope on September 23, 2017.
 Click on the logos of sponsors below to be directed to their websites.
-To sponsor this year's event, please download the Sponsorship Pledge Form or contact us for more information.